DarthJDG/NumGuess/README.md

 ## 1. What is NumGuess?

 This is a collection of small sample applications for multiple programming languages.
-While a simple hello world application works, a number guessing game demonstrates user input, basic output, generating a random number and simple logic as well.
+While a simple hello world application works, a number guessing game demonstrates user input, basic output, generating a random number, simple logic and some maths as well.

 The original programs have been written a long time ago in just a few minutes, and they should not be considered well written or good programming practices.
 Since then the project has received numerous contributions, both new programs and improvements.
 A development guideline has also been written to give you a consistent number guessing experience, regardless of which programming language you choose.